 Of course, the actual activity will depend on the time of the year, your geographical location, the environment you are walking through, the time available, and the ages of the children.
 But hopefully you will be able to mix, match and adapt some of these ideas to come up with an interesting, fun Country Walk.

-Here are the 12 ideas, described for the children going on the walk.
+Here are 12 ideas how to make a country walk fun.
+They are described for the children going on the walk.
 (Photographs from Pixabay.)

 Identify farm animals